DIVYANSHSINGH31/git-demo/README.md

 # git-demo
-This is my second repositry
+This is my second Repository
-Author - Divyansh
+Author - Divyansh Singh Sikarwar